toivoh/Debug.jl/README.md

 The `scope` argument passed to the `trap` function can be used with `debug_eval(scope, ex)` to evaluate an expression `ex` as if it were in that scope.
+`@instrument` in turn relies on the function `Debug.Graft.instrument`, which also allows to to specify at which nodes to add traps.

 How it Works
 ------------
 The main effort so far has gone into analyzing the scoping of symbols in a piece of code, and to modify code to allow one piece of code to be evaluated as if it were at some particular point in another piece of code.
-The interactive debug facility is built on top of this toolbox.
+The interactive debug facility is built on top of this.

-* The code passed to `@debug` is _analyzed_ to mark each block and symbol with an environment (static scope).
+* The code passed to `@debug` is _analyzed_.
-  Each environment has a parent and a set of symbols that are introduced in it, including reintroduced symbols that shadow definitions in an outer scope.
+  AST nodes are replaced with `Debug.AST.Node` nodes that represent the same thing, but also keep track of parent, static scope, and location in the code.
+  Static scopes keep track of the symbols that they (re)introduce.
-* The code is then _instrumented_ to insert a trap call after each line number in a block.
+* The code is then _instrumented_ to insert trap calls at each stepping point, entry/exit to scope blocks, etc.
   A `Scope` (runtime scope) object that contains getter and setter functions for each visible local symbol is also created upon entry to each block that lies within a new environment.
 * The code passed to `debug_eval` is analyzed in the same way as to `@debug`.